 3. Explain how potential conflict with respect to existing approvals for the proposed site (as indicated in the NOI/and or application form) and the proposed development have been resolved.

-Town Planner has been appointed to address land use application - Marike Vreken 4.
-Explain how the proposed development will be in line with the following?
+A Town Planner has been appointed to address the land use application - refer to point no.2 above.

+4. Explain how the proposed development will be in line with the following?
 4.1 The Provincial Spatial Development Framework.

 Western Cape Provincial SDF (2014)